The Best Paint Sprayer Options for DIYers

 Our Top Picks

-2. BEST FOR LIGHT DUTY: HomeRight Finish Max
+2. BEST FOR LIGHT DUTY: HomeRight Quick Finish Paint Sprayer

-This 3.3-pound, air-driven electric sprayer is great for small- and medium-size painting projects.
-The adjustable air cap unleashes a high volume of air at low pressure to allow more paint to reach surfaces, while the twist-and-click adjustable nozzle allows you to spray on a smooth finish using a vertical, horizontal, or round spray pattern.
-Once you’ve achieved a look you love, cleanup is as easy—simply filling the spacious, 27-ounce hopper with water and spray until the water runs clear.
+This 3.6-pound, air-driven electric sprayer is great for small- and medium-size painting projects.
+The adjustable air cap unleashes a high volume of air at low pressure to allow more paint to reach surfaces, while the adjustable nozzle allows you to spray on a smooth finish using a vertical, horizontal, or round spray pattern.
+Once you’ve achieved a look you love, cleanup is easy—simply fill the hopper with water and spray until the water runs clear.

 3. BEST FOR HEAVY DUTY: Graco Magnum ProX19 Cart Paint Sprayer

 This professional-grade, 42-pound spray unit features adjustable pressure, a stainless steel piston pump, and a flexible suction tube that lets you spray paint at your preferred rate of flow directly from a one- or five-gallon paint cant.
 The built-in, wheeled cart helps you haul cans of paint, and the 50-foot flexible hose allows you to spray hard-to-reach surfaces, such as the side of a multi-story house.
 The Graco is rated for use for up to 500 gallons of paint annually.